arcsource/list-tools-libraries/README.md

 ## list-tools-libraries

-A list of often-used (personal) development tools and libraries with their forked versions for archiving purposes.
+A list of frequently-used (personal) development tools and libraries with their forked versions for archiving purposes.

 ## Content